websanco/liferay-learn/docs/commerce/latest/en/managing-a-catalog/creating-and-managing-products/products/product-configuration-reference.md

 ## SKUs

 SKUs represent variants of a Product.
-See [Adding SKUs to Your Products](./adding-skus-to-your-products.md) to learn more.
+See [Adding SKUs to Products](./adding-skus-to-products.md) to learn more.

 By default, a Product's SKUs inherit the specifications and configurations of their parent Product.
 However, you can override some of these configurations on an individual basis.
 See [Overriding Product Level Information](./overriding-product-level-information.md) to learn more.